Andrew-R-Stephens/Andrew-R-Stephens/README.md

 <h1>Welcome!</h1>
 <br>
 <div align='center'><h2>About Andrew Stephens</h2></div>
-<p>Andrew is a highly motivated full stack software engineer who has demonstrated his curiosity for computer programming through a multitude of technologies over the last decade.
-He holds a B.S. in Computer and Information Science from SUNY College at Old Westbury and was awarded with Dean's List honors.</p>
+<p>Hello, my name is Andrew!
+I'm a full stack engineer and mobile app developer from Long Island, New York.
+I'm highly motivated and curious, which has been demonstrated through my use of a multitude of different technologies over the last decade.</p>

+<p>I have a B.S. in Computer and Information Science from SUNY College at Old Westbury with Dean's List honors.
+And I've published an Android app called <em>𝘗𝘩𝘢𝘴𝘮𝘰𝘱𝘩𝘰𝘣𝘪𝘢 𝘌𝘷𝘪𝘥𝘦𝘯𝘤𝘦 𝘛𝘰𝘰𝘭</em> on the Google Play Store!</p>
-</p>During his scholastic career, Andrew had worked on many extracurricular projects.
-This proved to be invaluable as it earned him an in-depth understanding of the intricate world of front-end and back-end software development, frameworks, dev-ops, cloud computing, and project management.
-He worked as a tutor for the Computer Science department.</p>

-<p>He has a growing number of notable achievements.
-Andrew is proud to have published a successful multi-faceted Android application (<a href="https://github.com/Andrew-R-Stephens/PET-Source">Phasmophobia Evidence Tool</a>) to the Google Play Store.
-He has deployed a university registration/administration website (<a href="https://github.com/Andrew-R-Stephens/website-Aleutian_Islands_University">Aleutian Islands University</a>) and has also developed a working 2D platformer game (<a href="https://github.com/Andrew-R-Stephens/game-Into_the_Woods">Into The Woods</a>) in Java without the assistance of game libraries.
-Andrew is currently working on a multitude of other side projects to better understand other technologies.</p>

-<p>He has led multiple team projects throughout his career, through which he has exhibited an excellent knowledge of Agile methodologies.</p>

-<p>Andrew is very knowledgeable in object-oriented programming concepts, and has an especially thorough background in Java.
-He has also worked in functional programming practice in Javascript and Typescript.
-He is quite familiar with RDBMS through his use of MySQL, and has a good understanding of cloud server hosting after having successfully maintained the internal configurations for multiple instances of the AWS service.</p>

-<p>Since graduating, Andrew has continued his education by working projects in other technologies such as ASP.NET, Chrome Extensions, Angular, Go, and Kotlin.</p>

-<p>Andrew is the proud owner of his small software development business, <a href="https://play.google.com/store/apps/dev?id=5154958473367814985">Tritium Studios</a> .</p>
+<p>I'm also the proud owner of his small software development business, <a href="https://play.google.com/store/apps/dev?id=5154958473367814985">Tritium Studios</a>!</p>

 <br>